haxpor/blog/_posts/2017-06-19-postmortem-raceplant-ciga-game-jam-2017.md

 ![working table](/assets/images/raceplant-ciga2017/working-table.png)
 </center>
 <center>
 _Near perfect suitable for standing desk.
-First ~33 hours, I've standed and worked on the game._
+First ~24 hours, I've standed and worked on the game._
 </center>

 Right after ideation, I quickly started the development process in which I knew deep down in my mind that I'm not a fast coder who can implement something very quickly compared to others as I have noticed this from past experience.

-This time I noticed that I've started coding way earlier than most other participants.
+So I stick to the plan, and start coding early.
+I noticed that I've started coding way earlier than most other participants.
 While I'm coding, other teams still discussing about the idea; even the next day in the morning, discussion was still going strong but that time I went through already down in development.

+I'm not saying working as a team is wrong.
+But just my taste and this particular of time that I prefer working alone.

+> Don't get me wrong, I work with others as a team before, many times.
+Either student, game jam, or commercial projects.

-Thing is this working in a team, time will be spent in politics which is cost in communication of discussion.
+Thing is working in a team, time will be spent in politics which is cost in communication of discussion.
 You cannot go fast in short term.
 But if things settle down, things will be faster in long term.
 Compare that to single or solo developer, you can go in any direction you want, I mean right away.
 No discussion or approvement, short term is very good, but long term beware of burning out due to you need time to sleep.
 That gap of time "a team" can still operate.

 This game jam is a challenge for me to produce art resource by myself.
 I'm not artist by nature, thus artistic vision is not yet there.
-So in order to fasten the process, I did research and tried to find lots of artistic reference out there before deciding which color palletes and style to go before drawing.
+So in order to fasten the process, I did much of the research and tried to find lots of artistic reference out there before deciding especially which color palletes and style to go before drawing.

 <center>
 ![drawing player](/assets/images/raceplant-ciga2017/dev-player.jpg)
 </center>
 <center>
-_Initial player animation_
+_Initial player sprite_
 </center>

 Mostly for animation for certain action, I aim for 3-4 frames no more than that.